 What the officer will not tell you is that you are not required to perform any of these field sobriety tests.
 Unlike a certified chemical test for blood alcohol concentration, there is no penalty for refusing to perform SFSTs.
 While an officer will act as though you have no choice and must perform them, you can politely tell the officer you are uncomfortable performing the tests and he cannot compel you to do so.

 Even if you do not perform the field sobriety tests, you can still be offered a breath test and arrested for DUI.
 If you are arrested for DUI, it is important to be represented by experienced legal counsel.
 All of the attorneys at Keffer Hirschauer LLP have experience handling DUI cases.
 Bradley Keffer was formerly the Marion County (Indianapolis) Fatal Alcohol Crash Team Prosecutor and is currently a member of the National College of DUI Defense (NCDD).

-If you have been charged with a DUI, do not delay in seeking experienced DUI defense counsel and contact Keffer Hirschauer LLP for a free consultation at 1-800-NOT GUILTY or (317) 857-0160.
+If you have been charged with a DUI, do not delay in seeking experienced DUI defense counsel and contact Keffer Hirschauer LLP for a free consultation at (317) 857-0160.